-'Cutting-Edge' Program For Children With Autism And ADHD Rests On Razor-Thin Evidence
+'Cutting Edge' Program For Children With Autism And ADHD Rests On Razor-Thin Evidence

 "It doesn't make sense," says Mark Mahone, a pediatric neuropsychologist at the Kennedy Krieger Institute in Baltimore.
 "In virtually every activity that one does ... both hemispheres of the brain are very, very active. ...
 It's not as simple as just being a left- or a right-hemisphere problem.
 Nothing is that simple."

-As for the three-pronged Brain Balance regimen, experts NPR spoke with said there is no solid evidence suggesting gluten, dairy or sugar consumption affect ADHD, autism or dyslexia.
+As for the three-pronged Brain Balance regimen, experts NPR spoke with said there is no solid evidence suggesting gluten, dairy or sugar consumption affects ADHD, autism or dyslexia.
 And although physical exercise may have modest impacts on inattention and tutoring can help in school, these interventions can be found elsewhere for much less money.
-And no expert suggested either as a front-line remedy for ADHD or autism.
+No expert suggested either as a front-line remedy for ADHD or autism.

 Doctors and researchers NPR interviewed also questioned the diagnostic metrics Brain Balance uses.